≡ Menu

 There are a variety of sources for life insurance company ratings.
 A.M.
 Best is one of the most prominent sources of ratings.

 J.D.
 Power provides ratings that focus on life insurance company customer satisfaction.
-It rates insurers by giving them a number between 0 to 1,000 based on inputs such as policy offerings, customer service and satisfaction and policy price.
+It rates insurers by giving them a number between 0 and 1,000 based on inputs such as policy offerings, customer service and satisfaction, and policy price.

 J.D.
 Power Rankings

-Here are the highest rated life insurance companies based on customer satisfaction according to J.D.
-Power.
+According to J.D.
+Power, here are the highest-rated life insurance companies based on customer satisfaction.

-JD Power US Life Insurance StudyThe NAIC index is another helpful resource that tracks customer complaints, with 1.00 being a median score for this rating.
+JD Power US Life Insurance StudyThe NAIC index is another helpful resource that tracks customer complaints, with 1.00 being the median score for this rating.

-When researching insurance companies, there are several factors we looked at in addition to third-party ratings.
+When researching insurance companies, we looked at several factors in addition to third-party ratings.

-For term life insurers these include offering guaranteed level premiums, which is typically standard and stipulates that your policy will stay the same from year to year for the duration of the time it is in effect.
+For term life insurers, these include offering guaranteed level premiums, which is typically standard and stipulates that your policy will stay the same from year to year for the duration it is in effect.

-Additionally, major life insurance companies will generally offer you a choice from a variety of term lengths when purchasing a policy.
+Additionally, major life insurance companies will generally offer you a choice from various term lengths when purchasing a policy.

 conversion option